adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 }
 ```

 Asynchronous requests run in a different thread than the usual HTTP threads, giving the possibility of executing heavy jobs without locking or idling servlet thread pool's threads.
-In order to avoid some thread runs infinitely in `AsyncContext`, it was specified a thread execution timeout after getting a `AsyncContext` instance.
+In order to avoid a situation that some thread runs infinitely in `AsyncContext`, it was specified a thread execution timeout after getting a `AsyncContext` instance.

 Thus, this can be a solution for the `GeoReferenceController` problem that was mentioned before, but how is it done in a Spring MVC application?